mfisher5/ParticipationNetworks/README.md

 To rerun the entire analysis, use the ordered .Rmd scripts in the **scripts** folder.

-1. Fork and clone the repository
+1. Fork and clone the repository.
 2. Copy raw fish ticket and vessel registration data downloaded from PacFIN into the **data/raw** directory.
 This folder is already included in the `.gitignore` file.
 3. Run the scripts in order (details provided in the **scripts** directory README).
 We suggest that you check and update the `.gitignore` file after every script, to avoid accidentally publishing data containing confidential information.
-4. Use the scripts in the **scripts/figures** folder to recreate the figures in Fisher et al. (in revision)
+4. Use the scripts in the **scripts/figures** folder to recreate the figures in Fisher et al. (in revision).

 <br>

 To replicate the output from the generalized linear models using the provided network data:
-1. Run Section 3 of script *06_create_seasonal_networks.Rmd*
+1. Run Section 3 of script *06_create_seasonal_networks.Rmd*.
 2. Run scripts *07_explore_network_stats.Rmd* and *08_nested_GLMs*.
-You may have to update the name of the file containing the network metrics.
+You may have to update the name of the file containing the network metrics data.

-You can also use the provided network metrics data file to run the generalized linear models, by skipping to script *08_nested_GLMs*.
+You can also use the provided network metrics data file to run the generalized linear models, by skipping to script *08_nested_GLMs.Rmd*.

 <br>